I can’t get over how good this Dark Chocolate Mousse is…topped with sweet berry wine jam and buttery pieces of hazelnut shortbread!

 Dark Chocolate Mousse

-Preheat the oven to 400F.
-Line a sheet pan with foil.
+- Preheat the oven to 400°F. Line a sheet pan with foil.
 Spread the hazelnuts evenly onto the pan.
 Roast the hazelnuts for 10 minutes.
 Let cool slightly.
 When still warm, aggressively rub the hazelnuts with a dish towel to remove the skins (there will still be some skins left on; this is fine).
 Fully let the hazelnuts cool.
-Process 4 ounces of them in a food processor until they resemble fine crumbs.
-Reserve the remaining 1 ounce of hazelnuts for garnish.
+Process them in a food processor until they resemble fine crumbs.

 Berry Wine Jam